bradley-erickson/teacher-assistant/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `nodemon server.js`

+Must be in src directory.<br>
+Runs the server in development mode.<br>
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
+Currently no routing for server so no user interface.

+You will also see connection to database in console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>